 Have difficulty raising your arm?
 Is your shoulder so stiff that you can barely move around?
 These symptoms may indicate that you’re suffering from frozen shoulder.
 Also known as adhesive capsulitis, it’s more common in women, people over 40 and older, and diabetics.

-Our experts use the latest therapies and procedures to treat these painful conditions.
-Reach out to us at 347-252-6732 to find out more.
+Our physicians use the latest therapies and procedures to treat these painful conditions.
+Contact us at 929-363-0303 to schedule an evaluation.